 In most cases, hip dysplasia doesn’t shorten a dog’s life span.
-However, it certainly affects their quality of life.
+But, it affects their quality of life.

-If your dog is diagnosed with hip dysplasia, the treatment depends on how badly the joint is damaged.
+If your dog has hip dysplasia, treatment depends on how badly the joint is damaged.

 Caught early, mild hip dysplasia requires managing your dog’s diet and exercise.

 Overeating and lack of exercise can lead to obesity.
-Extra weight also puts added strain on dog’s joints.
+Extra weight puts more strain on joints.